isomerpages/gb-assist/_browse-all-licences-IRAS/Appraiser's-Licence--Lands-and-Buildings-.md

 <strong>1.
 Copy of NRIC / FIN (front and back)</strong>
 <p><strong>2.
 Copy of Real Estate degree certificate from NUS or its equivalent</strong></p>
 <p><strong>3.
-Copy of Singapore Institute of Surveyors and Valuers (SISV)’s letter certifying your membership with the Valuation and General Practice council</strong></p>
+Copy of Singapore Institute of Surveyors and Valuers (SISV)'s letter certifying your membership with the Valuation and General Practice council</strong></p>
 <strong>4.
 A testimonial from a licensed appraiser</strong>
 <p>A testimonial from a licensed appraiser to certify that the applicant can do appraiser work independently and quote the appraiser reports prepared by the applicant.
 Click <a href="https://www.iras.gov.sg/irashome/uploadedFiles/IRASHome/Property/Property_professionals/Appraisers_Valuers/Form-Testimonial%20from%20Licensed%20Appraiser.pdf"><u>here</u> </a>to download template.</p>
 <p><strong>5.
 A Letter from the company where you will be acting as an appraiser</strong></p>